magarshak/Brain-Games-Project/README.md

 __Brain Games__ - a set of 5 console games that will require some brainstorming.
 Each game asks 3 questions.
 The player must give the correct answer to 3 questions in a row.
 An incorrect answer (or any incorrect input) ends the game.

 ## How to install
+Before you start, make sure that:
+1. You are using a development-friendly operating system (e.g. Ubuntu, macOS).
+For Windows owners, I recommend that you set up a Windows Subsystem for Linux (WSL).
+2. You know how to start a terminal and can execute commands in it.

+If you realized what is written above, you need to execute the following commands:
 ```sh
 $ git clone git@github.com:magarshak/frontend-project-44.git
 $ cd frontend-project-44/